Dynamic pressure enhancement upon disk impact on a boiling liquid

 In general, the maximum local impact pressure $P_{\text{c,max}}$ at the disk center originates from the liquid stagnation pressure and is therefore expected to follow the classic inertial scaling $\rho_\text{L} U_0^2$, which is confirmed experimentally for water-air disk impact \cite{jain2021air}.
 In Fig.~\ref{fig:fig3} the rescaled maximum local impact pressure at the disk center, $P_{\text{c,max}}/(\rho_\text{L} U_0^2)$, is plotted versus $U_0$ for the boiling liquid case at different values of the ambient temperature $T_0$.
 At high ambient temperatures $\left( T_0 \approx 21.5 - 24.5 ^{\circ} \text{C} \right)$, also here the data closely follows the $\rho_\text{L} U_0^2$ scaling, evidenced by data lying on a horizontal line in Fig.~\ref{fig:fig3}.
+Here, the maximum central impact pressures for these higher $T_0$ cases are below the horizontal line due to the larger density difference between Novec 7000 vapour and liquid as compared to that of water and air, resulting in a thicker entrapped pocket under the disk which gives more effective cushioning \cite{fan2025disk}.
 However, as $T_0$ decreases, we observe a significant pressure increase, causing $P_{\text{c,max}}$ to strongly deviate from the classic $\rho_\text{L} U_0^2$ scaling law.
 These exceptionally high impact pressures are always recorded when the vapor pocket was observed to collapse rapidly upon impact from the bottom view.
 Moreover, the deviation is initiated at a lower impact velocity as the ambient temperature decreases.
-For instance, at $T_0 \approx 16.5^{\circ}\text{C}$, pressures start to deviate at $U_0 =$ 1.5 m/s while $P_{\text{c,max}}$ rises noticeably from $U_0 =$ 1.0 m/s onwards at $T_0 \approx 11.5^{\circ}\text{C}${.}
+For instance, at $T_0 \approx 16.5^{\circ}\text{C}$, pressures start to deviate at $U_0 =$ 1.5 m/s while $P_{\text{c,max}}$ rises noticeably from $U_0 =$ 1.0 m/s onwards at $T_0 \approx 11.5^{\circ}\text{C}$.